mlms13/FancyArea/README.md

 });
 ```

-Two other custom events also exist: `fancyItemAdded` and `fancyItemRemoved`.
-For both, the callback function receives a jQuery event object as the first parameter, and a string of text (representing the item that was added or removed) as the second parameter.
+Two other custom events, `fancyItemAdded` and `fancyItemRemoved`, also pass data to the callback function.

 If you don't want to keep track of the data with Javascript, it's all stored in `input` elements, so it will be submitted to the server when the form is submitted.

-### What else can I do with it?
+### How can I validate the input?

 When invoking a FancyArea, you can pass a custom validation function.
 This function will be run before an item is added or changed.
 If the function returns false, the item will not be added.
 The default validation function does not allow empty strings to be added.
 The following would only allow items that start with "m":